The Pros And Cons Of A Tracker Mortgage

 A tracker mortgage has its name because it tracks the Bank of England base rate (or occasionally a different base rate).
 When the base rate rises, the tracker mortgage rate will rise.
 When the base rate falls, the tracker mortgage rate will fall.
 It will always remain a specified percentage point above the base rate.

-So, a tracker mortgage is a type of variable rate mortgage, meaning the rate you pay can be different from one month to the next.
+So, a tracker mortgage is a variable rate mortgage, meaning the rate you pay can differ from one month to the next.
 Your mortgage repayment amount can increase or decrease several times throughout your mortgage term.
-It won’t always, but there’s no way to predict this with certainty.
+It won’t always be, but there’s no way to predict this with certainty.

 How do they work?